Tyszowce: History

-In 1462, the Duchy of Belz was incorporated into the Kingdom of Poland, and renamed into Belz Voivodeship.
+In 1462, the Duchy of Bełz was incorporated into the Kingdom of Poland, and renamed into Bełz Voivodeship.
 Tyszowce was named a royal town, and a starostwo was created, consisting of the town itself, and four local villages.
 In 1500, Tyszowce was destroyed in a Crimean Tatar raid; the destruction was so widespread that for the next 10 years no taxes were collected.

 In the period known as Polish Golden Age, Tyszowce began to prosper, together with whole Polish–Lithuanian Commonwealth.
 Some time in the early 16th century, a castle was constructed, which served as a residence of the starosta.
 The castle was probably wooden, located in the outskirts of the town, and was first mentioned in documents from 1564.
 Tyszowce was at that time protected by an earth rampart, reinforced with wood.
 These fortifications were destroyed during the mid-17th-century wars.

 In the early 17th century, Tyszowce was raided by Tatars, and in 1649, the town was destroyed during the Khmelnytsky Uprising.
 Further destruction took place in the 1650s, when Tyszowce was ransacked by Cossacks, Russians and Tatars.
-On December 29, 1655, the Tyszowce Confederation was signed here, with the purpose of pushing Swedes out of Poland, and bringing back King Jan Kazimierz Waza.
+On December 29, 1655, the Tyszowce Confederation was signed here, with the purpose of pushing Swedes out of Poland, and bringing back King John II Casimir Vasa.
 The document was signed by Hetmans Stanislaw Potocki and Stanislaw Lanckoronski, as well as several senators, military leaders and members of nobility.

-In 1767, Tyszowce became private property, and five years later, following the first partition of Poland, the town was annexed by the Habsburg Empire, as part of Austrian Galicia.
+In 1767, Tyszowce became private property, and five years later, following the First Partition of Poland, the town was annexed by the Habsburg Empire, as part of Austrian Galicia.
 Its population was divided between 200 Christian and 80 Jewish families.

-In 1803, Tyszowce burned in a great fire, and since 1815 until 1916, the town belonged to Russian-controlled Congress Poland.
+In 1803, Tyszowce burned in a great fire.
+After the Polish victory in Austro-Polish War of 1809, it was included within the short-lived Duchy of Warsaw, and after the duchy's dissolution, since 1815 until 1916, the town belonged to Russian-controlled Congress Poland.
 In 1847, its population reached almost 3,000, divided between Roman Catholics, Greek Catholics and Jews, and Tyszowce remained a private property of the Glogowski family.
-In 1869, Russian authorities stripped Tyszowce of its town charter, as a revenge for widespread support of the January Uprising (on May 18, 1863, the town was seized by rebel forces).
+On May 18, 1863, the town was seized by rebel forces during the January Uprising.
+In 1869, Russian authorities stripped Tyszowce of its town charter, as a revenge for widespread support of the uprising.

 In 1907 Tyszowce burned again, and in 1910, population of the village reached its maximum, at 7,620.
-Tyszowce suffered during World War I, it was destroyed, and by 1921, population was reduced to 4,420, including 1,592 Poles, 177 Ukrainians and 2,451 Jews.
+Tyszowce suffered during World War I, it was destroyed, and by 1921, population was reduced to 4,420.
+In the 1921 census, 77.8% of the population declared Polish nationality, 20.1% declared Jewish nationality and 2.0% declared Ukrainian nationality.

 During World War II, 60% of Tyszowce was destroyed.